Recreation in Muskogee, OK

 AMA Extreme Dirt Track National Championship Series

-For a taste of adventure, check out the AMA Extreme Dirt Track National Championship Series at Hatbox Field.
+For a taste of adventure, check out the AMA Extreme Dirt Track National Championship Series at Love-Hatbox Field.
 The series takes place at several different locations.
-This is the third year Muskogee has hosted this televised event, winning best dirt track last year.
+This is the third year Muskogee has hosted this televised event, winning best dirt track in 2013.

 Muskogee Swim and Fitness Center

 Muskogee Swim and Fitness Center’s sprawling facility is complete with a weight room, aerobics studio, and a six-lane, 25-meter swimming pool.
-Zumba, yoga, and boxing cardio circuit are all available classes.
+Zumba, yoga, and boxing cardio circuit classes are available.
 Memberships are offered but non-members are welcome to use the facility for open swimming on the weekends and other such programs.
 The center can be booked for private functions as well.

-Avid fishers will enjoy Muskogee’s lakes, reservoirs, and creeks, such as the popular Sam Creek and Blue Creek.
+Avid anglers will enjoy Muskogee’s lakes, reservoirs, and creeks, such as the popular Sam Creek and Blue Creek.
 Fish in the area include carp, flathead catfish and walleye.
-Because of the area’s vast natural bounty, Muskogee has hosted the BassMaster Open Series Tournament.
+Because of the area’s vast natural bounty, Muskogee has hosted the BassMaster Open Series Tournament three times.

 Check out more activities in Muskogee, Okla.